 Heating Oil FAQ (and not so FAQ)

-It’s getting cold again in the Pacific Northwest, so it is time to take a look at some common questions we have been asked about Heating Oil.
+When it gets cold in the Pacific Northwest, it’s time to take a look at some common questions we have been asked about Heating Oil.
 If you don’t see an answer to a question you have, please feel free to call, email, or message Star Oilco and we will gladly answer.
 We especially welcome questions that require research.

 What is Heating Oil in Oregon?